 For CloudLinux 6 add to the kernel line as another boot parameter or modify existing one:

-For CloudLinux 7 edit /etc/default/grub and add crashkernel=160M to GRUB_CMDLINE_LINUX parameter (or modify existing one) so it looks like:
+For CloudLinux 7 edit /etc/default/grub and add crashkernel=256M to GRUB_CMDLINE_LINUX parameter (or modify existing one) so it should look like this:

-GRUB_CMDLINE_LINUX="crashkernel=160M rhgb quiet"Then regenerate grub.conf with the following command:
+GRUB_CMDLINE_LINUX="crashkernel=256M rhgb quiet"Rebuild grub config file with the following command:

 grub2-mkconfig -o /boot/grub2/grub.cfg